rgbeatsEnjoyer/Ortholine40/README.md

 This keyboard is discontinued.
 While it should still work, there may be incompatibilities with some current and future operating systems.

 # Specifications
--1.6mm PCB
+- 1.6mm PCB
--proMicro (or equivalent) controller board
+- proMicro (or equivalent) controller board
--44x SOD-123 diodes
+- 44x SOD-123 diodes
--44x mx switches
+- 44x mx switches

 # Assembly instructions
 1) solder the diodes and the reset switch (optional).